CLICK TO DOWNLOAD: Complaining when the local authority does not seek the correct advice during an EHC needs assessment (model letter 7)

-How do I know which professionals my Local Authority should be contacting for advice?
+How do I know which professionals my local authority should be contacting for advice?

 When should I complain?